 Apply the style changes you want used for the Button Type and Device Type combination selected using the available Main, Styling and Settings styles available in the sidebar.
 More details on these settings here:

-Using the Editor to set Custom Button Styles for individual blocks/elements
+Using the Builder to set Custom Button Styles for individual sections/elements

 To set a particular button type for a button included on your page, click on the button in the builder and then select the type you'd like used for the button under the "Button Type" section of the sidebar: